-Tiffany is Head of Contentious Trusts & Probate and specialises in Will and Estate disputes and financial abuse of the elderly and vulnerable.
+Tiffany is a Legal Director in the Dispute Resolution team, specialising in Will and Estate disputes and financial abuse of the elderly and vulnerable.
 Tiffany also covers Milton Keynes.

 • Challenges to the validity of Wills;